dlowrey/sudoku-solver/README.md

 # SudokuSolver

 The purpose of this branch is to take some of the more *pythonic* stuff (i.e. list comprehension) out of the code base so that new coders can understand it knowing only the basics.
+It also has some very simple unit-test like tests for the `Board` and `Cell` classes.

 This branch is what is taught in the Software Development Club Python Lectures.